kotcrab/ocr-reader/README.md

 - Change text direction from vertical to horizontal (if auto-detection fails), change reading direction.
 - Analyze the text and highlight unknown words with JPDB.

-Reader settings are unfortunately not yet saved between sessions.

 ### Text hooker

 Text hooker page works with text extractors with support for WebSocket server, those are: